tebl/BulkyMIDI-32/BulkyMIDI-32 Module/README.md

 ![Build 002](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_002.jpg)

 Here we've started by soldering all of the resistors, ensuring that we're using the correct values in each position.
-The single 1n4148 diode has also been installed, pay particular attention so that the black band of the components matches up with the markings on the PCB.
+The single 1n4148 diode has also been installed, pay particular attention that the black band of the components matches up with the markings on the PCB.

 ![Build 003](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_003.jpg)

 Sockets should be installed for the two ICs needed for the complete unit - you could probably manage without them if you know that you're using known good parts.
 However, they're cheap and you could probably afford to be quite so *cheap*!
+I recommend tacking opposing corners into place, then reheat and push flush against the board before soldering the remaining pins.

 ![Build 004](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_004.jpg)